 Some days I didn’t want to do those things and wanted to give up.
 Sometimes it even felt impossible.Yet at the core somewhere in my soul, no matter how small that seed was, I knew, I just knew it was all worth it.

 So I did what I could each day to take out little chunks of the Everest Mountain of tasks so i could sleep at night.
 If I slept well I knew I did what I could.
 If I couldn’t sleep I would stay up and get what needed to get done until I could.
 I don’t want to pretend that it got any better than that for 3 years.
 It did pick up momentum and some days were easier than others.
 However I knew I couldn’t get soft and to relaxed until it was done.
 The process wasn’t pretty.
 However now that its been out I can finally sleep through the night and be proud that I actually accomplished doing what I set out to and survived.
 Wether or not everyone likes this film doesn’t matter to me as much as if it starts a conversation about inequality and telling our own accurate story as female surfers through out History.
 I can look back now and be proud of my contribution to that conversation.

 Surfeminism: What are your plans after making this film?
 What new developments have come up?

-Dayla Soul: I have been enjoying film and lecture tours with the movie and talking to schools and youth on empowering them to go after whats important to them and not being stopped by what magazines, media and others say about how you should look or what you can and can not do!
+Dayla Soul: Well right now I am just taking a deep breather after a 4 year journey.
+Enjoying film and lecture tours with the movie and talking to schools and youth on empowering them to go after whats important to them and not being stopped by what magazines, media and others say about how you should look or what you can and can not do!

 Surfeminism: What was your favorite part of making this film?